swerdog/BackTrack/README.md

 5. Continue to run the application.

 Viewing the Server:
-To gain viewing access to the firebase serve, contact matthew.swerdon@sjsu.edu
+To gain viewing access to the firebase server @ https://backtrackapp.page.link/Home, contact matthew.swerdon@sjsu.edu